-The Gen3 Integrated Block for PCIe implements an additional Physical Function (PF).
+The core implements an additional Physical Function (PF).

 The Integrated Block implements up to six Virtual Functions that are associated to either PF0 or PF1 (if enabled).

 MPS

 This field indicates the maximum payload size that the device or function can support for TLPs.
 This is the value advertised to the system in the Device Capabilities Register.